ADHOLibDH/dh2019-preconference/program.md

 *Please note that the schedule is still developing and may change.*

 *Presentation materials will be deposited in our [Zenodo community](https://zenodo.org/communities/libraries-as-research-partner-2019/).
-Sessions in Visboekzaal - B will be livestreamed and recorded - additional information coming soon.*
+Sessions in Visboekzaal - B will be [livestreamed](https://www.youtube.com/channel/UCWyzf7KYVGojimRC1hL3sBw) and recorded.*

 #LibDH2019